 1) Fernando Alonso

 This will come as no surprise to regular readers of this blog.
-Alonso’s 2012 season is often regarded as one of the finest ever that failed to deliver a title, but his 2014 season is actually ranked even higher.
+Alonso’s 2012 season is often regarded as one of the finest ever that failed to deliver a title.
+However, his 2014 season is actually ranked even higher.
 His McLaren performances are harder to assess due to the abysmal competitiveness and reliability, but the model thinks he was highly competitive throughout.